 What they believe to be true about their experiences, values, aspirations, and goals.
 Your brand needs to be persuasive and not static.
-To that end, we created persuasive branding.

-As a result, you need to see the beliefs that guide their lives and direct their purchase decisions.
-We developed a model for looking for just that. it is a predictive model of brand anthropology.
+For the science of branding, we developed a model for looking for just that.
+It is a predictive model of brand anthropology.
 You can read about it — behavioral modeling in detail here.